Gandu (film): Production

 Gandu was shot in Kolkata on a limited budget with only eight crew members.
-It was filmed in black and white with one scene in color and had no official script.
-Q. used a high-definition Canon EOS 7D Single-lens reflex camera to shoot the film.
-In order to prepare the cast for their nude scenes, Q. required them to undergo several workshops in which they used boal techniques.
-Rituparna, who plays several different roles in the film, is Q.'s real life girlfriend.
+It was filmed in black and white with one scene in colour and had no official script.
+Q used a high-definition Canon EOS 7D Single-lens reflex camera to shoot the film.
+In order to prepare the cast for their nude scenes, Q required them to undergo several workshops in which they used boal techniques.
+Rituparna, who plays several different roles in the film, is Q's real life girlfriend.

+Music

 Title track

-The film's soundtrack has garnered rave reviews as well, composed by the Calcutta-based alternative rock band Five Little Indians and mixed by London-based producer Miti Adhikari.
+The film's soundtrack, composed by the Calcutta-based alternative rock band Five Little Indians and mixed by London-based producer Miti Adhikari, garnered rave reviews.